dan-alin/shipnotes/README.md

 ### Release Notes Mode (`--release-notes`)

-Groups commits by ticket references for tracking.
+Groups commits by ticket references for tracking, organized by version.
 The ticket reference can be in either the commit message or body:

 ```bash
 # In commit message (single -m)